 Just click on the small icon (Note pen icon) and then in the right side windows, enter the Apple ID of another user.
 Type a message and click on Send,

 Like SMS, iMessage is sent through the messaging app.

-The type of message the receiver will get depends on the color of the send button.
-If it is green in color, it will be sent as a message while the blue colored button will symbolize that it will be an iMessage for the receiver too.
+The type of message the receiver will get depends on the colour of the send button.
+If it is green in colour, it will be sent as a message while the blue coloured button will symbolize that it will be an iMessage for the receiver too.

 If you want to attach any file then just drag and drop it to message box.
 It will be automatically uploaded.

 You can attach pictures, videos, media, and locations to your message.
 For sending a message with media files, you will not be charged on your plan; instead, you will need Wi-Fi or internet connection for it.
 Also, voice messages can be sent by iMessage, but this requires both the phone to be updated to iOS 8 and more.
 You can form and leave conversations; you can mute the messages you want to get rid of.

 Can I use iMessage on the iPad without an iPhone?

 Yes, you can easily use iMessage on the iPad.
 You will only need Apple ID and Password.